marcglasberg/themed/README.md

 // So old-fashioned.
 Container(
    color: Theme.of(context).primary,
-   child: Text('Hello', style: TextStyle(color: Theme.of(context).secondary)),
+   child: Text('Hello', style: TextStyle(color: Theme.of(context).secondary)))
-)
 ```

-Also, since `Theme.of` needs the `context`, you can NOT use it in constructors.
-However, the
+Also, since `Theme.of` needs the `context` and is not constant, you can't use it in constructors.
-*themed* package has no such limitations:
+However, the *themed* package has no such limitations:

 ```
 // The const color is the default value of an optional parameter.
 MyWidget({
     this.color = MyTheme.someColor,
   });
 ```

 ---

-# How to use it
+# How to use the themed package

 Start by defining your theme with "color references" and "text style references".

-The `ColorRef` class extends `Color`, and it takes a "reference" identifier which should be unique,
+The `ColorRef` class extends `Color`, and it takes a reference identifier which should be unique.
-and a default color.
-For example:
+You may also provide a default color:

 ```
 ColorRef('color1', Colors.white);
 ```

-The `TextStyleRef` class extends `TextStyle`, and it takes a "reference" identifier which should be
+The `TextStyleRef` class extends `TextStyle`, and it takes a reference identifier which should be
-unique, and a default style.
-For example:
+unique.
+You may also provide a default style:

 ```
 TextStyleRef('mainStyle', TextStyle(fontSize: 16, color: Colors.red));